Pragmatic Objects

 Reduce your knowledge of other objects and their internal structure

-It's especially true in programming.
-We've learned how coupling is a dangerous thing, because coupling reduces the degree at which components can evolve without impacting the others.
+Coupling is a dangerous thing, because it reduces the degree at which components can evolve without impacting the others.

-This idea is called the principle of least knowledge and is linked to concepts such as Tell don't Ask and the Law of Demeter.
+This idea is called the principle of least knowledge and is linked to concepts such as and the .
 They all boil down to the same idea : Minimize Knowledge.

 Example